Home page logo

 • rawheader - A numbered array of the headers, exactly as the server sent them.
 While header['content-type'] might be 'text/html', rawheader[3] might be 'Content-type: text/html'.

-• body - The full body, as returned by the server.
+• rawbody - The full body, as returned by the server.
+Chunked transfer encoding is handled transparently.

-Many of the functions optionally allow an 'options' table.
-This table can alter the HTTP headers or other values like the timeout.
-The following are valid values in 'options' (note: not all options will necessarily affect every function):
+Many of the functions optionally allow an "options" input table, which can modify the HTTP request or its processing in many ways like adding headers or setting the timeout.
+The following are valid keys in "options" (note: not all options will necessarily affect every function):

 • timeout: A timeout used for socket operations.